eusebiedev/pizza-parlor/README.md

 ## Description

-_A javascript focused project showcasing skills learned up to week 4.
-This application invites the customer to build a pizza with up to 2 toppings, choose a size, and the final cost is calculated and displayed on submission._
+_A javascript focused project showcasing skills learned up to week 4 with a focus on Test Driven Development.
+This application invites the customer to choose either a small or large pizza with no toppings, or select 1 topping per pizza, and the final cost is calculated and displayed on submission._

 ## Setup/Installation Requirements